B3LIOTT/Hashcat-TCP-Server/README.md

 This code was created to remotely start an instance of hashcat on my desktop computer, which has a very good GPU (whereas my laptop is a bit crap).

 # How ?
-I've set up a port forwarder on my personal router, with a domain name.
+This code sets up a port forwarding on my personal router, which has a domain name.
 This allows me to crack any hash file remotely on my desktop PC.

 ### NOTE:
 This code is not yet complete.